Oilfields Recycling Centre

 Energy conservation falls under the frist “R” of Reduce, Reuse and Recycle.
 The first step in energy conservation at home is to recuce the amount of energy you are using around the house.
 By reducing the need for producing more and more energy for consumption, we can also reduce the need for more energy being produced using coal and other limited non-renewable energy resources.

 Understanding our utility bills and energy usage will go a long way to exercizing energy conservation.
 The www.uachelps.alberta.ca website will be of great help in understanding how your utility bill charges are designed.
 Consumers will find information on Power, Heating and other related topics.
-Includes is a Q&A section that covers a variety of questions or concerns about how billing works.
+Included is a Q&A section that covers a variety of questions or concerns about how billing works.

 Conserve water!
 Install flow restrictors on all faucets and use low-flow shower devices.
 Do not let the water run wastefully when washing anything.
 Run washing machines and dish washers only when they are full.
 Repair leaky pipes, faucets and toilets right away as the waste adds up quickly.
+A tap that leaks at a rate of 1 or 2 drops every 10 seconds will waste 1,200 litres of water per year.

 Did you know most of the water we apply to our lawns and gardens, is not taken up by the plants and grass, but rather is lost to runoff or evaporation?
 Remember, a maximum 2.5cm (1 inch) of water each week including rainfall, ensures a healthy deep-rooted lawn.
 Mowing your lawn to a height of 7.5cm (3 inches) will prevent it from drying out and burning, and help keep the weeds down, which reduces the need for fertilizer.

 Saving rain water in barrels or totes, reduces the need to use treated water, which can add up to a considerable expense.
 Your plants , shrubs, trees and lawns, will thank you with healthy growth.
 Save the costs of treating water for drinking, cooking, and personal care.
+The Recycle Centre has experienced high sales of rain barrels and totes over the past month, 120 rain barrels and 12 rain totes, the average sales being 30 rain barrels per year.
+If these fixtures fill 5 times over the course of the summer it would represent a savings of 108,000 litres of treated water.

 Use products that produce less waste and pollution.
 Substitute water-base products whenever possible when buying paints and household cleaners.
 Switch from chemical-type cleaners to natural products such as salt, baking soda, vinegar and lemon juice.
 These ingredients will accomplish most of your cleaning needs.